Tenerife South Airport: Ground transport

+Bus services

 The public bus service TITSA offers services to all parts of the island.
 Line 343 connects the South Airport (TFS) with Tenerife North Airport (TFN).
 The planned Tren del Sur will serve the airport if it is built.

+Car rental

+Several car rental companies authorized by AENA operate at Tenerife South Airport.
+These companies are located in the arrivals halls for both domestic and international flights.
+There are other car rental companies operating outside the airport, but they are not authorized by AENA.